In a fast moving subject field, you need your research results to be available to the community as soon as possible.

 Are Accepted Manuscripts the final scientific article of record?

 No. The articles published as Accepted Manuscripts are not the final scientific version of record.
 The Advance Article version of the article represents the final scientific article of record.

 Accepted Manuscripts can be cited using the Digital Object Identifier (DOI®), which is printed in the left-hand margin of each page of the manuscript.
 The DOI for each manuscript will be retained once the fully edited Advance Article is published, so that any citations to the Accepted Manuscript will link to the final version.

 Does my article have to be published as an Accepted Manuscript?

 No. You have the opportunity to opt out of having your manuscript published as an Accepted Manuscript before it is accepted.
-Therefore not all Faraday Discussion articles will be published as Accepted Manuscripts.
+Therefore not all OBC articles will be published as an Accepted Manuscript version.

 When is the official publication date of my manuscript?